NVIDIA/hpc-container-maker/docs/recipes.md

 [Multi-stage
 builds](https://docs.docker.com/develop/develop-images/multistage-build/)
-are a Docker specific technique that can significantly reduce the size of container images.
+are a technique that can significantly reduce the size of container images.
 Multi-stage recipes can also be used with licensed software to build an application without needing to redistribute the licensed development software or source code.

 A recipe consists of one or more stages, although many recipes will only contain a single stage.
 The `Stage0` and `Stage1` variables are